Consultation about improving the resiliency of telecommunications networks and reliability of telecommunications services

 Key topics for discussion

-We invite you to provide comments on:
+We invited you to provide comments on:

 - what principles should guide the development and implementation of a regulatory policy to improve the resiliency of telecommunications networks and reliability of telecommunications services